siderolabs/talos/website/content/v1.3/learn-more/talosctl.md

 The location can always be overridden by the `TALOSCONFIG` environment variable or the `--talosconfig` parameter.

 Like `kubectl`, `talosctl` uses the concept of configuration contexts, so any number of Talos clusters can be managed with a single configuration file.
-Unlike `kubectl`, it also comes with some intelligent tooling to manage the merging of new contexts into the config.
+It also comes with some intelligent tooling to manage the merging of new contexts into the config.
 The default operation is a non-destructive merge, where if a context of the same name already exists in the file, the context to be added is renamed by appending an index number.
 You can easily overwrite instead, as well.
 See the `talosctl config help` for more information.